senscience/nexus-delta/docs/src/main/paradox/docs/delta/api/views/elasticsearch-view-api.md

 The documents created on each view are isolated from documents created on other views by using different ElasticSearch indices.

-A default view gets automatically created when the project is created but other views can be created.
+A main view gets automatically created when the project is created but other views can be created.
+This view can't be updated.

 ## Processing pipeline